-Kari Storla is a PhD candidate at the USC Annenberg School for Communication & Journalism.
-Her research lies at the intersection of rhetoric, gender studies, and trauma studies, focusing on the ways in which we talk about sexual assault and sexual assault prevention.
-She also does work in pop culture studies, with a particular focus on gender.
+Kari Storla is an adjunct professor of communication in Los Angeles.
+She earned her PhD from the University of Southern California in 2017.
+Her research lies at the intersection of rhetoric, gender studies, and trauma studies, focusing on the ways in which we talk about sexual violence and sexual violence prevention.
+She also does work in pop culture studies, with a particular emphasis on gender.
 Bringing her varied interests together, Kari has done previous work on rickrolling as a form of social protest, gender in gaming, and the role trauma plays in the formation of superheroes.
 Kari’s current favorites include Netflix’s Jessica Jones, Rise of the Tomb Raider, Skullgirls, and Princeless.
 Kari can be contacted through her website.

 Vickie Willis, Ph.D.
 Personal Website

 Research Analyst at Georgia State University.
 Dr. Willis received her Ph.D. in English from GSU in 2011.
 She specializes in critical theory and rhetoric and composition, and her research interests include music, sci-fi/fantasy, and gender studies.
 Her publications include “Be-in-tween the Spa[ ]ces: The Location and Subversion of Women in Jazz” in the Journal of American Culture (winner of the William M. Jones Award) and “Joining the Evil League of Evil: The Rhetoric of Posthuman Negotiation” in Reading Joss Whedon.
 She is also the co-editor of Geek Rock: An Exploration of Music and Subculture.
 Her current favorites include They Might Be Giants, New Terminus, Melt Banana, Buffy, Arrow, The Flash, iZombie, Buddha, and The Wicked and the Divine.
 Dr. Willis can be contacted at email@example.com.